-Staring at this family through tear-filled eyes, Kadrian tried to speak, but found that his overwhelming emotions had robbed him of speech.
+Staring at this family through tear-filled eyes, Kadrian tried to speak, but found that his emotions had robbed him of speech.

 "He will stay if he can," Kaella gently chided the girls.
 "Now go and play.
 Your father and I have much to discuss."
-The girls reluctantly released their grasp upon their father and with the innocence of youth scampered off to play amidst the delicate lilies.
+The girls reluctantly released their grasp upon their father and with the innocence of youth scampered off to play amid the delicate lilies.

-"Kaella," Kadrian began but was cut off by the slender finger of his beloved wife pressing lightly against his lips.
+"Kaella," Kadrian began, but was cut off by the slender finger of his beloved wife pressing lightly against his lips.